The coaching industry is booming.

 These three delivery methods are exactly as they sound, and there are positives and drawbacks of each.
 Here are some considerations to keep in mind:

 Most programs today are taught with a mix of in-person and distance learning.
-There are some programs out there that are 100% face-to-face, but with the advancement of teleconferencing technology and online colleges, most students feel comfortable supplementing their in-person coach training sessions with online study, as well.
+There are some programs out there that are 100% face-to-face, but with the advancement of teleconferencing technology, the rising popularity of online colleges, and the increasingly remote post-COVID world we find ourselves in, most students feel comfortable supplementing their in-person coach training sessions with online study, as well.
 The ratio of face-to-face and distance learning will vary by program.

 Programs with more in-person training will tend to cost more.
 On average, schools that devote a significant portion of their schedule to live, in-person training usually cost 3-4x as much as online-only programs.
 This shouldn’t come as a surprise, as it costs significantly more money for programs to organize a multi-day event than to have a single instructor hop on a teleconference call and train students for several hours at a time.